niklasramo/mezr/README.md

 * **el** &nbsp;&mdash;&nbsp; *element / window / document*
   * Accepts any DOM element, the document object or the window object.
 * **edgeLayer** &nbsp;&mdash;&nbsp; *number / string*
+  * Defines which layer (core, padding, scroll, border, margin) of the element is considered as its outer edge.
   * Default: `"border"`
-  * Defines which layer (core, padding, scroll, border, margin) of the element is considered as the outer edge of the element.
   * The edge can be described with a number or a string, here are the possible values:
     * `"core"` or `0`: Inner width.
     * `"padding"` or `1`: "core" + left/right paddings.